arnold-hendrix/theater-or-chill-ui/README.md

-Front end Angular application for theater-or-chill movie app.
-Still a work in progress but I am getting there.
+Front end Angular application for theater-or-chill movie app: https://theater-or-chill.herokuapp.com/

+UPDATE 2022-02-19
+  - the app is live on heroku.
+  - I worked on the responsiveness before deploying the app, but having navigated to the url from my phone, I can see that the mobile view needs work.

+A friend recommended I deploy the app even though I am still working on some things.
+He said it's good to have something live that people can interact with.

+STILL TO DO
+  - search bar
+  - lazy-loading
+  - mobile view responsivesness
+  - cart, account, transaction confirmation, print ticket, and watch movie routes
+  - router guards.

 UPDATE - 2022-02-05
   - I made the app run more effeciently by adding getters and setters to the service class - reduced the number of calls made to the backend